-3.8.1 To successfully deliver the proposed improvements, the directorate will need support to recruit and retain approximately 25 new permanent members of staff and to retain interim staff until the new business as usual service is established.
+10.1 successfully deliver the proposed improvements, the directorate will need support to deliver the restructure to recruit and retain over 30 new permanent members of staff and to retain interim staff until the new business as usual service is established.
 Where interim staff have been with the directorate for a significant period, it is advisable to review hourly rates.

-3.9 Property implications
+11. Property implications

-3.9.1 To successfully deliver the proposed improvements, the Council is intending to acquire properties and enter into leasing arrangements.
-Support from corporate teams will be required directorate to help identify, procure and re-purpose where necessary, affordable homes.
+11.1 successfully deliver the proposed improvements, the Council is intending to acquire some properties and enter into leasing arrangements.
+Support from corporate teams will be required directorate to help identify, procure and re-purpose where necessary, c.
+200-400 new empty affordable homes.

-4. Background Papers
+12. Background Papers

-None
+None.